-We have worked with many marketing grads on each stage of their job search to successfully find a great first job.
-Review the types of tech jobs for marketing majors and the responsibilities of each below to ensure you are applying to the right job for you.
+We have worked with many marketing grads on each stage of their job search.
+Review the types of tech jobs for marketing majors and the responsibilities of each below.
+That way, you will ensure you are applying to the right job for you.

 - Digital marketing associate or manager

 - Content marketing associate or manager

 One of the more broad roles under the marketing umbrella is digital marketing associate (entry level) or manager (more experienced).
 If you are working in this position, you are likely doing a variety of specific jobs.
 Some examples include social media marketing, search engine optimized (SEO) content writing and/or marketing, paid search, and more.
 This is a great role for someone with a wide range of experience in marketing.
 If you are looking for more information on how to become a digital marketer, check out our guide.

 2. SEO specialist